ifgris/obsidian-local-backup/README.md

 ### Install from plugin store

-- Search `obsidian-local-backup` at Obsidian Community Plugins and install it.
+- Search `Local Backup` at Obsidian Community Plugins and install it.
-- Enable obsidian-local-backup.
+- Enable `Local Backup`.
-- The backup generates when Obsidian closed.
+- The backup generates on Obsidian starts.

 ### Manually installing the plugin